 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), there are more than 43.6 million Americans aged 18 and up who have some form of mental illness.
 Of these individuals, 7.9 million had both a mental health and substance use disorder, otherwise known as co-occurring disorders.
 There is no distinction made as to whether drug addiction or mental illness occurred first.
 To addiction professionals, all that matters is that both are addressed simultaneously.

-A substance use disorder is a diagnosable medical condition which can include alcohol or drug abuse and dependence.
 A substance use disorder is diagnosed based on a set of symptoms that indicate the substance use is interfering with daily functionality and causing harmful effects physically, mentally, or in other areas of a person’s life.
 People with severe mental illness have among the highest rates of co-occurring substance use disorders.
 These types of illnesses include:

 - Major depression

 - Panic disorder